andrewrunxiyu/wechatircd/README.md

 # WeChatIRCd

+# This repository has nothing and is archived.
+I might start it again on https://project.andrewyu.org.

 ## Objective
 [WeChat](https://wechat.com) is the largest instant messaging platform for the Chinese nowadays.
 Even though it is convenient, it is still a centralized service with a large company that I do not really trust behind it.